Frederick Kenneth McTaggart: C.S.I.R.

 In 1942, on the recommendation of the Council for Scientific and Industrial Research (from 1949 Commonwealth Scientific and Industrial Research Organisation, or CSIRO), McTaggart was made its employee, working at first in facilities at Melbourne University then from later that year at Fishermans Bend when a new facility was opened there.
 His initial investigation was the chlorination of rutile found in Australian heavy beach sands which produced titanium tetrachloride; its importance in World War II then underway, was the dense white fume it produced on exposure to moist air, making it an effective smoke screen.

 McTaggart's research in his position as Senior Principal Research Scientist headed a team including (in 1946) Ian Kraitzer, Chas Alsope, Margaret Ellis, Mick Bertrand and Joy Bear; and staff qualified in electronics; Keith Perger, appointed in 1962, replaced in 1968 by John A. Hamilton; and in glassblowing; in Port Melbourne Rudi Pillig transferred to the project from the Division of Chemical Physics, before which scientists including McTaggart and Newnham in the Minerals Utilization Section were themselves skilled glassblowers, and produced their own apparatus in glass or silica.

 Tin

-Given an increasing wartime shortage of tin, his team also commenced investigations into the production of titanium tetrachloride from local resources as an alternative material to replace stannic (tin) chloride in a number of applications.
+Given an increasing wartime shortage of tin, McTaggart's team also commenced investigations into the production of titanium tetrachloride from local resources as an alternative material to replace stannic (tin) chloride in a number of applications.
 Previously prepared overseas by chlorinating titanium white pigment (titanium dioxide), McTaggart's work demonstrated that the potential expense of proposals to import titanium white could be avoided through development of his process in which rutile sand, briquetted with coal or charcoal, was chlorinated directly.
 At first operated on a pilot-plant scale with Australian rutile sand replacing titanium pigment, the process was adopted for large-scale manufacture.
+Briquettes of three parts rutile, one part charcoal, and 1.75 parts tar, were heated to 700 °C and chlorinated in a silicon carbide furnace tube to produce TiCl4 and carbon monoxide.
+A lead tower containing sodium carbonate solution absorbed exhaust gases.
+Impurities like iron chloride were separated from the titanium tetrachloride, yielding a transparent liquid, of yellow colour, indicating small amounts of silicon, sodium hypochlorite, and iron, further distilled using copper to produce highly purified, colourless titanium tetrachloride ready for industrial use.